MrRioja/OmniStack-8/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd OmniStack-8

-# Vá para a pasta server
+# Vá para a pasta tindev
 $ cd tindev

 # Instale as dependências